Courtyard in the Alhambra in Spain

 Flamenco dancers in Seville

-The Flamenco Museum exhibits a marvelous collection of flamenco-related objects, films, and paintings and explains the history of flamenco and the meaning of the various terms.
+The Flamenco Dance Museum exhibits a marvelous collection of flamenco-related objects, films, and paintings and explains the history of flamenco and the meaning of the various terms.
 Baile is dance, Bailaor is dancer, cantaor is singer, palmas is the rhythmic hand-clapping that accompanies flamenco song and dance, and duende is the soul force that inspires the art of flamenco.

 The flamenco dancers and musicians at the Flamenco Museum put on a heart-stomping hour-long concert.
 Get your tickets in advance.
 The room was packed!